cmudig/emblaze/README.md

 w
 ```

+You can also visualize embeddings with multimodal labels (i.e. where some points have text labels and others have image labels) by initializing an `emblaze.CombinedThumbnails` instance with a list of other `Thumbnails` objects to combine.

 ### Interactive Analysis

 Once you have loaded a `Viewer` instance in the notebook, you can read and write its properties to dynamically work with the visualization.
 The following properties are reactive: